RPi-Distro/libcamera/Documentation/guides/application-developer.rst

    project('simple-cam', 'cpp')

-   simpler_cam = executable('simple-cam',
+   simple_cam = executable('simple-cam',
        'simple-cam.cpp',
-       dependencies: dependency('camera', required : true))
+       dependencies: dependency('libcamera', required : true))

-The ``dependencies`` line instructs meson to ask ``pkgconfig`` (or ``cmake``) to locate the ``camera`` library, (libcamera without the lib prefix) which the test application will be dynamically linked against.
+The ``dependencies`` line instructs meson to ask ``pkgconfig`` (or ``cmake``) to locate the ``libcamera`` library,  which the test application will be dynamically linked against.

 With the build file in place, compile and run the application with: